-Imaging is a very important part of the staging and management of non-Hodgkin lymphoma (NHL).
-A doctor may first order imaging tests when a patient's medical history and physical examination suggest a possible diagnosis of NHL.
+Imaging is a very important part of the staging and management of lymphoma.
+A doctor may first order imaging tests when a patient's medical history and physical examination suggest a possible diagnosis of lymphoma.
 The imaging test(s) may show enlarged lymph nodes in either the chest or abdomen, or both.
-Tumor masses may also occur outside the lymph nodes in lung, bone or other body tissues.

-The imaging tests may include
+Tumor masses may also occur outside the lymph nodes in lungs, bones, or body tissues.
+The imaging tests may include: